tartley/sole-scion/README.txt

 ==To Play on Linux or Mac==

+Proper binary and source installs to make this trivially easy will be coming soon.
+Until then:

 First install Python 2.5 or 2.6 from [http://python.org python.org].
 You probably already have this installed.
 To check, start a command-line prompt, type 'python', and check the version number displayed is 2.5.x or 2.6.x.

 Download the [http://code.google.com/p/sole-scion/downloads/list?can=3&q=source featured source code download].